buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

    https://docs.qiime2.org/2018.2/install/native/#install-qiime-2-within-a-conda-environment
      - Use the Linux instructions

-## Setup Jupyter Notebook screens command
+## Write Jupyter Notebook screens command
 Jupyter Notebook is a scripting tool that you can use to run code from various languages.
 This step will create a command to allow you to easily create screens of Jupyter Notebook.
 1. Edit the .bashrc\
    `nano .bashrc`